humanetech-community/awareness-program/campaigns/aware-prepare/README.md

 The success criteria will need to be updated as the project comes along, but currently are:

-- Demonstrate there is a large body of people out there that are ready to be activated
-- Find the right people in the appropriate roles needed to execute our first campaigns with success
+- Maintain a steady growth of activists and campaigners across the 5 stages of involvement (see [Strategy](#strategy).
+- Daily and growing activity on open tasks in the project Issue tracker, and reporting back to the forum.
+- Assignment of active cooperators to newly defined project roles, to distribute project responsibilities.

 ## Retrospective